bbc/gst-ttml-subtitles/README.md

 ---

 ### Building GStreamer modules
+Note: What follows is a guide only; for accurate, up-to-date instructions on building these modules, consult the [GStreamer](http://gstreamer.freedesktop.org/) documention.

 If building GStreamer modules from source, they should be built in the following order:
 * gstreamer
 * gst-plugins-base